digitalunited/acf-field-type-populated-select/README.md

 # ACF Populated select Field

-ACF select which is be populated by a PHP callback
+ACF select which is be populated by a wordpress filter

 -----------------------

 ### Description

-ACF select which is be populated by a PHP callback
+ACF select which is be populated by wordpress filter.

+Supports single/multiple select atm.

 ### Compatibility